-‘People want change but fear the guns’: Fighting for democracy in eSwatini
+‘People want change but fear the guns’: Fighting for democracy in Eswatini

 The small Southern African monarchy just held parliamentary elections, but political parties are banned, and activists say the vote was a sham.